 Sales is an area of business that can have the greatest impact on profitability, especially if it includes selling some of the products through lower-cost channels.
 The challenge here is to understand which channels can be used for which customer.
-While some products and sales transactions require more complex and expensive channels, others can be maintained by lower cost channels such as tele sales.
-Therefore, the inability to develop a route plan that targets the correct channels can significantly affect profitability.
+While some products and sales transactions require more complex and expensive channels, others can be maintained by lower-cost channels such as telesales.
+Therefore, utilizing the correct channels can significantly affect profitability.

 Balance between market penetration and control

-Using a global market coverage route plan with a mix of channels can result in channel conflict, margin erosion, and even dissatisfied customers.
+Using a global market coverage route to market strategy with a mix of channels can result in channel conflict, margin erosion, and even dissatisfied customers.
 This is especially true when channels are not closely controlled.
 To stay in control, it is important to identify these potential risks.
-For instance, several luxury brands maintain quality, stability, exclusiveness and, ultimately, high margins on a defined segment of the population.
-At the same time, they forgot the fact that they could probably sell ten times as many products as they manufacture, but at a cost to brand image and market position.
+For instance, several luxury brands maintain quality, stability, exclusiveness, and ultimately, high margins on a defined segment of the population.
+At the same time, they forgo the fact that they could probably sell ten times as many products as they manufacture, but at a cost to brand image and market position.

 Products sold and channel should match

 Businesses must ensure that the products that they sell and the channels that they choose are suited to each other.
 They must try to sell products through the channels that customers use to buy the product that is being sold.
 It is also necessary to resort to channels that give economic sense to the point of sale.
-Which means, avoid using expensive channels to sell cost-based products which are not unique from others in the market.
-An effective route plan is to use low-cost channels for such products.
+This means, avoid using expensive channels to sell cost-based products which are not unique from others in the market.
+An effective route to market strategy is to use low-cost channels for such products.

 Ready to explore the best route to market strategies for your business?
 Get in touch with us to learn more.